Lead Generation VS Brand Identity – Is Patience A Virtue?

 Why is lead generation important?

 Without lead generation, a business would struggle to gain custom.
 Whilst customers may stumble upon your business and services by chance; taking a proactive approach and actively boosting lead generation will ensure that you can appeal to a wider audience and generate more sales in a shorter period of time.
+Leads can be cold (barely interested in the product or service) to very warm or even hot leads (take my money).

 Brand Identity Defined